Published/Last edited or updated: 17th February, 2016

 Rosana Broadway is a 15-20 minute drive out of town down National Road 6 towards Phnom Penh.
 It’s on your left, a few minutes after passing Psar Leu market.
 Like the show, the sign is not understated so you shouldn’t have a problem over-shooting.
 Given it’s somewhat on its own as a tourist place of interest, arrange for your driver to also be there to take you back to town.

-There are two shows a night, at 19:15 and 21:00, seven days a week, lasting a little over an hour without any interval.
-It’s best to book ahead, as on quiet nights they may not run both shows.
-Tickets are expensive at $25 upwards per person, but it might be worth emailing in low season for any discounts, especially for groups.
+There’s a show every night of the week, at 19:30 — finishing at 20:45.
+Tickets are expensive at $30 for a deluxe ticket towards the back of the 900-seat theatre, and $40 for a VIP towards the front, but it might be worth emailing in low season for any discounts, especially for groups.
 Have a small bill ready if you’d like a photo with the performers in the lobby at the end of the night.